 Myth #6: Everyone is Your Audience

-Not everyone will buy your products or use your services, so making everyone your audience is one of the digital content marketing myths you need to avoid.
+Not everyone will buy your products or use your services, so making everyone your audience is one of the digital content marketing myths you must avoid.
 When it comes to digital content marketing, more isn’t always better.
 This is why researching your target audience is so crucial.

 Sure, as a business owner, you want your brand to reach as many people as possible.
 But just as businesses each have unique kinds of products and services to offer, prospects have individual needs and goals.
 There must be certain compatibility between a brand and a potential customer for a successful transaction to happen and a relationship to develop.